On Guerrilla Warfare (Mao Zedong book): Chapter 2: The Relation of Guerrilla Hostilities to Regular Operations

 "A primary feature of guerrilla operations is their dependence upon the people themselves to organize battalions and other units."
-In chapter 2, Mao explains the differences and the relationship between guerrilla and regular troops.
-Guerilla warfare needs to be decentralized to allow quickness and detachment.
+In Chapter 2, Mao explains the differences and the relationship between guerrilla and regular troops.
+Guerrilla warfare needs to be decentralized to allow quickness and detachment.
 However, orthodox troops can temporarily adopt guerrilla strategy and vice versa.

 Chapter 3: Guerrilla Warfare in History

 Mao refers to a bevy of wars from different continents to support his belief that guerrilla warfare is necessary to expel more powerful potential conquerors.
 He refers specifically to Russian resistance during the French invasion of Russia and the Abyssinians' failures to resist Italian aggression in the Second Italo-Abyssinian War.
 He also makes reference to the use of guerrilla tactics in the Sanyuanli incident during the First Opium War, the Taiping Rebellion, and the Boxer Uprising.
 He also states that guerrilla warfare cannot succeed on its own without orthodox warfare.
 The two should work together in an effort to defeat a larger, stronger enemy.